danielyxie/bitburner/doc/source/netscript/basicfunctions/grow.rst

 .. js:function:: grow(hostname/ip)

     :param string hostname/ip: IP or hostname of the target server to grow
+    :param object options: Optional parameters for configuring function behavior.
+Properties:

+        * threads (*number*) - Number of threads to use for this function.
+          Must be less than or equal to the number of threads the script is running with.

     :returns: The number by which the money on the server was multiplied for the growth
     :RAM cost: 0.15 GB